Of course there are. A ponzi needs to feed the illusion to extend its lifespan.

 Let's take a look at a Finnish ponzi scam called Wincapita.
 Wincapita started as a Bettrust in 2003 offering high profits from betting.
 By the end of 2004 they started marketing the company/club by saying that the company is a successful currency exchange firm.
 In September 2007 Wincapita stopped paying revenue to its 5000 members.
 Around then Wincapita also gained media attention and was suspected to be a ponzi/pyramid scheme.
 However Wincapita still continued growing until March 2008 when suddenly Wincapita's webpage disappeared from the internet.
 By the end Wincapita had approximately 10.000 members who had invested about 100.000.000 euros to the ponzi.
 About 90.000.000 euros from the total amount were paid as "revenue" to the members during the years.
 However only 5 percent of the members (about 500 individuals) got profits from the ponzi.

-Wincapita reminds a lot of OneCoin by the way they both have a charismatic leader, there's no product to sell and they have promised sky high profits.
+Wincapita reminds a lot of OneCoin.
+They both have a charismatic leader, there's no product to sell and they have promised sky high profits.
 There are also alarming similarities in the way the members are acting and defending their beliefs.

 As a domestic ponzi scheme Wincapita case lead to trials here in Finland and the scammers were finally sentenced.
 Needless to say it was a terrible mess and took years of trials.
 The ones who profited and spent their winnings into luxury life were in deep shit after sentenced to compensate it all to the state.
 The victims that lost money were to claim their share from the state but evidently there was not enough to compensate all the losses.